ayourtch/vpp-stats-client/README.md

 where the include files are.
 For running, the LD_LIBRARY_PATH might need to also be set, such that the .so files were found by the linker.

+If you have installed VPP from the packages (you will need to ensure that you have vpp-dev and python3-vpp-api installed), then you might get away with the default values.

-If you are building locally using "make build", with ~/vpp being your VPP directory as your checkout directory, then the values will be as follows:
+If you are building VPP locally using "make build", with ~/vpp being your VPP directory as your checkout directory, then the values will be as follows:

 ```